sainiajay/CRJudge/docs/v0.1/shield.md

 ## Shield for Python

-By enabling Shield for Python, Sharif Judge just adds some code at the beginning of submitted Python code before running to prevent using dangerous functions.
+By enabling Shield for Python, CRJudge just adds some code at the beginning of submitted Python code before running to prevent using dangerous functions.
 These codes are located in files `tester/shield/shield_py2.py` and `tester/shield/shield_py3.py`.

 You can enable/disable Shield for Python in Settings.